jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 license = "MIT"
 ```

+### Publishing Your Crate

 To publish your package run:

 ```sh
 $ cargo publish
 ```

 If someone has already used your name on [crates.io](https://crates.io) then this will fail - names are handed out first-come-first-served.

-### Publishing a New Version of an Existing Crate

 If you make some changes to your crate, bump the version number (using [semantic versioning rules](https://semver.org/)) and then run `cargo publish` again.

 ### Deprecating Versions from Crates.io with `cargo yank`